Client: Tall Pines School

 Construction Budget: $50,000 – $100,000

-Tall Pines School approached us to craft a design that would utilize their long and narrow site so that it could function as three separate play spaces.
-One intended for for infants, another for prima casa, and a third for casa age groups.
-They also wanted the design to relate to the school’s namesake, which is dually associated with nature and first nation’s culture.
+Tall Pines School, a Montessori school in Brampton, Ontario, approached Earthscape to craft a design that would utilize their long and narrow site.
+The playscape needed to function as three separate play spaces for three different age groups; infants (younger than 2.5 years), prima casa (2.5 to 4 years) and casa (4-5 years).
+Additionally, they wanted the design to related to the school’s name – tall pines – which is dually associated with nature and First Nations culture.

-The shape of this space was the greatest challenge in creating a cohesive and functional design.
-The long, narrow profile is reminiscent of the Highline project in NYC, which in turn inspired the final concept.
-Like the Highline, the interjection of modern concrete paving into a natural setting creates atmosphere and energy, and the irregularity of the paving suggests paths without prescribing direction of movement.
+The long and linear layout of this space was the greatest challenge to creating a cohesive and functional design.
+However, large iconic spaces, like the Highline project in New York City have demonstrated that a narrow profile offers design opportunities as well as challenges.
+In fact, the Highline project gave inspiration to the final concept which incorporates modern concrete paving into a natural setting to create atmosphere and energy.
+The irregularity of the paving and pathway systems suggests routes without prescribing the direction of movement.